OTR-Capstone/Off_The_Rails/README.md

 ****

 ### Project Goals:

 - Determine which features are drivers of highway rail accidents and equipment rail accidents.
 - Build a classification model for predicting which Railroad operator is most likely to be involved with a given accident.
-- Showcase highlighted findings in a presentation with in-depth findings, analysis, and process well documented in a final, reproduciable report.
+This information is used to enhance the overall analysis.

 ****

 ### Deliverables:
-*
+- Showcase highlighted findings in a presentation delivered to stakeholders.
+- Create a reproducible jupyter notebook report that includes process, takeaways, and discoveries from every stage of the pipeline.
+****

+### Initial Hypotheses:

+- For each type of rail incidents, Railroad Operator plays into the frequency of incidents and the severity of incidents.
+- Geography and location has an impact on the type of rail incident.
+- Time of year and weather conditions have an impact on the frequency and scale of a rail accident.
+- There will be a difference in severity of accident based on whether the accident was a highway rail accident or an equipment accident.

 ****

 ### Data Dictionary